 Walking by a bookstore I saw the cover of the testaments from outside of the window.
-I walked into the bookstore and bought one – I would rather have a paperback copy but there was only hard cover available.
+I walked into the bookstore and bought one – I would rather have a paperback copy but there was only hardcovers available.

 In the following days I kept the book with me and read it when I had time.
 This is the much-anticipated sequel of the highly praised the handmaid’s tale after all.
-And it actually got the Booker’s award even before its publishing date!
+And it actually got the Booker’s award even before its publishing!

 Well, after reading it from cover to cover, I must say I’m disappointed.

 In all fairness, it was a good read.
 The book consists of narratives from 3 women from Gilead.
 Aunt Lydia, the powerful aunt we knew from the handmaid’s tale; Nicole, a girl grows up in Canada, and Agnes Jemima who grows up in Gilead.

 For Aunt Lydia, the narrative recounts how she became an Aunt in Gilead and how she secretly works against it.
 All written in a secrete journal while she was carrying out her secrete plan in Gilead.

 For the other 2 girls, the narratives were written down after Gilead was no more, thus the name testaments.
 The story gradually built up as you follow through the first few chapters.
 Once Nicole’s true identity was revealed, it is rather clear where the story leads to.

 And that is also where my dissatisfaction starts: from there on, all bad guys were outsmarted by Aunt Lydia, and a happy ending was attained very easily.
 Isn’t that too good to be true?
 Isn’t the fight for liberty supposed to be hard?